LauraElKaim/Project_Three_Body_Problem/doc/source/Problem/three_body_problem.rst

 three bodies (planets, stars, ...) and then solving for their mutual motion according to Newton's laws of motion and Newton's law of universal gravitation.

+So if we note `ri = (xi, yi, zi)` the position of the body i.
+We need to solve the following differential system equation.

 .. math::

    {\displaystyle {\begin{aligned}{\ddot {\mathbf {r} }}_{\mathbf {1} }